AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 aio api-mesh log-get-bulk --startTime 2024-08-27T21:31:39Z --endTime 2024-08-27T21:55:54Z --filename mesh_logs.csv
 ```

 The time format is `YYYY-MM-DDTHH:MM:SSZ`.
+You must convert your local time to UTC.

 For more information see [`aio api-mesh log-get-bulk`](./index.md#aio-api-mesh-log-get-bulk).